NVIDIA/deepops/docs/slurm-cluster/slurm-single-node.md

 ```

 ### Allocating GPUs

-One suggestion is to add the following snippet or something similar to it to
+One suggestion is to add the following snippet or something similar to one's
-one's `.bashrc`.
+`.bashrc`.
 ```
 if [ ! -z "${SLURM_JOB_ID+x}" ]; then
     export PS1="slurm-${PS1}"